anatman-org/prime/README.md

 # The Annotated Manual to the Glass Bead Game

-The game is relief.
+The game is not to be stolen.

-There is relief.
-Shaking like a leaf .../

-and i know Your Voice

-it is in every silence
+It may seem unreal, but in the end, it is simply speaking, speaking through a language of glass beads.